NETESOLUTIONS/ERNIE/Architectural Model/README.md

 1. Styles: use the Styles tab to add, remove or update styles.
 Styles are applied cumulatively based on elements or relationships tags.
 This allows, for example, to color elements tagged with a styled tag while keeping their shapes.
 1. Diagram: use the Diagram tab to update Diagrams's description.
-1. After you're done with editing, export a diagram as PNG and commit updated YAML.
+1. After you're done with editing, export a diagram as PNG.
+1. Save updated YAML (via copy-and-paste).
+1. Commit updated files.

 C4 Deployment Diagrams are not currently supported by Structurizr Express.
 The Deployment Diagram is modeled in a free [draw.io](http://draw.io) online tool with